asimpleenigma/MultiLayeredAdaline/README.md

 Backpropagating networks are considered one of the best off-the-shelf general purpose machine learning methods.
 This program takes an input vector and puts it thru a series of alternating linear transformations and sigmoid functions to produce an output.
 The parameters of the linear transformations are adjusted with on-line supervised training using gradient decent to minimize the squared error vector.

 The configurations of the network are very flexible.
-Any number of layers, neurons, or activation functions can be specified.
+Any number of layers, neurons, and activation functions can be specified.

     ''LayeredNetwork''
     This class represents layers of n neurons and the connections between adjacent layers,